Blauerdrache87/fivem-pregnancytest/README.md

-# assynu_pregnancytest
+# OVERVIEWW
 Basic Fivem ESX resource witch adds pregnancy tests to your fivem serwer

 **!!!ONLY POLISH lANGUAGE!!!**

-# Dependencies
+# DEPENDENCIES
 You need to have es_extended v1 (https://github.com/esx-framework/es_extended/tree/v1-final)

-# How to install
+# HOW TO INSTALL
 1. Unpack resource
+2. Delete '-master' from folder name
+3. Add **ensure assynu_pregnancytest** to your server.cfg
-2. Move it to your **resources** folder
+4. Move it to your **resources** folder
-3. Throw .sql file to you database
+5. Throw .sql file to you database
-4. Start server
+6. Start server
-5. Done
+7. Done